 “NETbilling can provide processing for companies everywhere and can assist with setting up merchant accounts from most regions throughout the world,” Nelson added.

-As for the advantages and disadvantages faced by U.S.-based companies seeking to serve European customers, Hyun explains that one disadvantage to working with European clients from the U.S. is the time difference — but this is offset because learning your business globally is a huge advantage.
+As for the advantages and disadvantages faced by U.S.-based companies seeking to serve European customers, Zhu explains that one disadvantage to working with European clients from the U.S. is the time difference — but this is offset because learning your business globally is a huge advantage.

-“We experienced amazing growth from entering the E.U. payments market during the past five years,” Hyun says.
+“We experienced amazing growth from entering the E.U. payments market during the past five years,” Zhu says.
 “We have acquired key knowledge, as we are informed of domestic and foreign strategies pertaining to payments, and ultimately this has strengthened our position for serving clients globally.”

 Gharapetian also notes that there are significant advantages to serving European customers.